 All or any portion of the Series 2020-A Bonds may be purchased as part of a Tender Transaction and/or exchanged as part of an Exchange Transaction, if the Transactions undertaken would produce an aggregate net present value savings of at least three percent (3%) of the principal balance of the Series 2020-A Bonds being purchased and/or exchanged.
 In the event that such net present value savings threshold is met, the Bonds are hereby authorized to be issued to accomplish the Tender Transaction and/or the Exchange Transaction with respect to the Series 2020-A Bonds.
-The Bonds issued to accomplish a Transaction that are allocable to the Series 2020-A Bonds shall have a final maturity date not later than the final maturity date of the Series 2020-A Bonds.
+The Bonds issued to accomplish a Transaction that are allocable to the Series 2020-A Bonds.
+The Bonds issued to accomplish a Transaction that are allocable to the Series 2020-A Bonds.
 The President and Senior Vice President for Business and Administration and CFO of the University are each separately authorized to accept offers submitted from owners of the Series 2020-A Bonds with respect to the Tender Transaction and/or the Exchange Transaction and to execute all documents necessary to complete the contemplated Transactions, subject to satisfaction of the conditions set forth in this Section 1 and in Section 13 hereof.
 Any such Series 2020-A Bonds purchased as part of a Tender Transaction or exchanged for Bonds as part of an Exchange Transaction shall be immediately cancelled.

 All or any portion of the Series 2020-B Bonds may be purchased as part of a Tender Transaction and/or exchanged as part of an Exchange Transaction, if the Transactions undertaken would produce an aggregate net present value savings of at least three percent (3%) of the principal balance of the Series 2020-B Bonds being purchased and/or exchanged.
 In the event that such net present value savings threshold is met, the Bonds are hereby authorized to be issued to accomplish the Tender Transaction and/or the Exchange Transaction with respect to the Series 2020-B Bonds.
-The Bonds issued to accomplish a Transaction that are allocable to the Series 2020-B Bonds shall have a final maturity date not later than the final maturity date of the Series 2020-B Bonds.
-The President and Senior Vice President for Business and Administration and CFO of the University are each separately authorized to accept offers submitted from owners of the Series 2020-B Bonds with respect to the Tender Transaction and/or the Exchange Transaction and to execute all documents necessary to complete the contemplated Transactions, subject to satisfaction of the conditions set forth in this Section 1 and in Section 13 hereof.
+The Bonds issued to accomplish a Transaction that are allocable to the Series 2020-B Bonds.
+The President and Senior Vice President for Business and Administration and CFO of the University are each separately authorized to accept offers submitted from owners of the Series 2020-B Bonds with respect to the Tender Transaction and/or the Exchange Transaction and/or the Exchange Transaction of the Conditions set forth in this Section 1 and in Section 13 hereof.
 Any such Series 2020-B Bonds purchased as part of a Tender Transaction or exchanged for Bonds as part of an Exchange Transaction shall be immediately cancelled.